Beringar/202201-W2-CH-WE-berenguer-pou/readme.md

 - TEST:if function getRandomState(10) --> expect is >= 0
 - TEST:if function getRandomState(10) --> expect is <= 10
 - write the function getRandomState with one param (number of possible states) 2 if we want binary state (0 dead, 1 alive)
 - execute tests and refactor if necessary
 - create PR.
 Done.

+3. create a function to fill cell with an initial random value

+- TEST:if function fillGridCells (createBidimensionalSquareArray(10), 2, getRandomState) --> expect every cell has a value of 1 or 0.
+- create function fillGridCells --> params: array, rows,initialState
+- execute tests and refactor if necessary
+- create PR.
+Done.